HBO-i/ictresearchmethods.nl/README.md

 As mentioned before: all of its contents and the physical Methods pack have been realised as, and are maintained by [HBO-i](https://www.hbo-i.nl/) projects.

-The Method cards (except the domain specific cards) were written by:

-- Wilco Bonestroo
-- Marcel Meesters
-- Ralph Niels
-- Jan Dirk Schagen
-- Koen van Turnhout

-All Method cards were illustrated by:

-- Laura Henneke

 This app is created by: